thomashoneyman/purescript-halogen-hooks/docs/99-Deep-Into-the-Internals.md

     , -- other labels
     }
 ```

+So, how do we fix that?

+idea: to render second and third times, need to reuse indexed monad computation but interpret it differently (e.g. don't create the array, use the array!)

 The above code won't compile because `desiredApi` will "return" only `ComponentHTML`, not `{ html :: ComponentHTML , state :: Array }`.
 For now, understand that something behind the scenes will make `desiredApi` produce a value of our desired `State` type.
 I'll explain that later, but for simplicity, assume that this works.